JotwaniNitin/CodeFunDo_theNAPteam/README.md

 ### Introduction

 India being the largest democracy in the world caters to a huge population, conducts innumerous elections and has polling booths across 29 states and union territories at multiple tiers.
-Referenda and polls are very important processes & tools for the smooth operation of a modern democracy.

 Some of the key problems in such a widely conducted activity are rigging of polling booths, bribery and use of money power to buy votes and low voter turnouts.
 This significantly affects the candidates fighting in the elections and might not result in a fair electoral process.